-Once these steps have been taken, with a system in place, and after all parties have received the appropriate training, those staff members who agree to provide these services and are placed on the bump will be asked to perform the following tasks:
+Once these steps have been taken, with a system in place, and after all parties have received the appropriate training, those staff members who agree to provide these services and are eligible to receive the bump will be asked to perform the following tasks:

-- (1) Interpreting for clients who do not speak English; - (2) Providing simple verbal summaries (not word-for-word) of letters and legal documents in a foreign language known to the staff member (unless the staff member is fully capable of word-for-word translation of legal documents). - (I) Future hires for, or promotions to, the Social Worker with MSW job title shall require a Masters in Social Work (MSW).
+- (1) Provide interpretation and translation services.
+All Legal Workers receiving the above-referenced annual salary bump are expected to provide interpretation and translation services and shall not unreasonably decline to provide these services when requested to do so; - (2) Enter time spent interpreting and translating in Legal Server. - (3) Attend training, at least one annually, provided by LSNYC designated for employees providing interpretation and translation services. - (I) Future hires for, or promotions to, the Social Worker with MSW job title shall require a Masters in Social Work (MSW).
 This title shall be a Legal Worker Classification VI. - (J) It is understood that LSNYC social workers should not be relied on to provide mental health supportive services to colleagues. - (K) It is normally expected that Legal Server intake and associated data entry, including uploading of retainers, citizenship attestations, and other such documents, is done by intake officers, intake paralegals, and hotline paralegals.
 It is not expected that non-intake staff will be assigned intake duties on a regular basis.
 This does not apply to offsite intake.